Lucid Dreaming

 Lucid dreaming generally occurs during the REM (Rapid Eye Movement) period of sleep, which is when the most vivid visions occur.

-During this phase, brain activity is similar to that of wakefulness, especially in regions related to self-awareness and decision-making.
+During this, brain activity is similar to that of wakefulness, especially in regions related to self-awareness and decision-making.

 According to studies, lucid dreamers have enhanced activity in the prefrontal cortex, which is responsible for higher cognitive tasks.